iande/mathish.com/_posts/2011-01-15-helpful-steps-to-eat-an-evening.md

 ---
 layout: post
 title: Helpful Steps to Eat an Evening
-tags: rubygems rvm ruby ubuntu
+tags: rubygems rvm ruby ubuntu notes
 ---
 Why spend our free time doing things we enjoy when it could be better spent fighting with calculating machines?